History of Warner Bros. Pictures: 1930–1935: Pre-code realistic period

 Another gangster film the studio produced was the critically acclaimed I Am a Fugitive from a Chain Gang, based on a true story and starring Paul Muni, joining Cagney and Robinson as one of the studio's top gangster stars after appearing in the successful film, which convinced audiences to question the American legal system.
 By January 1933, the film's protagonist Robert Elliot Burns—still imprisoned in New Jersey—and other chain gang prisoners nationwide appealed and were released.
-In January 1933, Georgia chain gang warden J. Harold Hardy—who was also made into a character in the film—sued the studio for displaying "vicious, untrue and false attacks" against him in the film.
+In January 1933, Georgia chain gang warden J. Harold Hardy—who was also made into a character in the film—sued the studio for $1,000,000 for displaying "vicious, untrue and false attacks" against him in the film.
+The lawsuit was subsequently settled for $3,000, and Warner Bros. also settled similar claims by other plaintiffs in connection with the film for undisclosed amounts.
 After appearing in the Warner's film The Man Who Played God, Bette Davis became a top star.

 In 1933, relief for the studio came after Franklin D. Roosevelt became president and began the New Deal.
 This economic rebound allowed Warner Bros. to again become profitable.
 The same year, Zanuck quit.
 Harry Warner's relationship with Zanuck had become strained after Harry strongly opposed allowing Zanuck's film Baby Face to step outside Hays Code boundaries.
 The studio reduced his salary as a result of losses from the Great Depression, and Harry refused to restore it as the company recovered.
 Zanuck established his own company.
 Harry thereafter raised salaries for studio employees.

 In 1933, Warner was able to link up with newspaper tycoon William Randolph Hearst's Cosmopolitan Films.
 Hearst had previously worked with MGM, but ended the association after a dispute with head producer Irving Thalberg over the treatment of Hearst's longstanding mistress, actress Marion Davies, who was struggling for box office success.
 Through his partnership with Hearst, Warner signed Davies to a studio contract.
 Hearst's company and Davies' films, however, did not increase the studio's profits.

 In 1934, the studio lost over $2.5 million, of which $500,000 was the result of a 1934 fire at the Burbank studio, destroying 20 years' worth of early Vitagraph, Warner Bros. and First National films.
 The following year, Hearst's film adaption of William Shakespeare's A Midsummer Night's Dream (1935) failed at the box office and the studio's net loss increased.
 During this time, Harry and six other movie studio figures were indicted for conspiracy to violate the Sherman Antitrust Act, through an attempt to gain a monopoly over St Louis movie theaters.
 In 1935, Harry was put on trial; after a mistrial, Harry sold the company's movie theaters and the case was never reopened.
 1935 also saw the studio make a net profit of $674,158.00.